kazukihayashi/Discrete_Exponential_Functions_for_Michell_Structures/README.md

  This file contains methods for linear structural analysis and shape optimization of truss structures.

 ### GraphicStatics.py
  This file contains methods related to graphic statics.
-Note that this method properly works only when 2D and DHF.Diagonal_Lines_Connectivity_One method is used in Step 4 in Part1 of main.py.

 ### Draw.py
  Methods to draw diagrams.